wavefrontHQ/docs/pages/doc/proxies_troubleshooting.md

   ```
 * Explanation:

-  The proxy has received a data point without a line terminator (ie. a newline character).
+  The proxy has received a data point without a line terminator (i.e. a newline character).
 This usually happens when the client disconnects prematurely, leaving the proxy with an incomplete (partially sent) data point.

 * Potential Resolution:
   - Ensure that data points are terminated by a newline character.